hjinnkim/hjinnkim.github.io/_posts/courses/ai-toolkit/_posts/2022-10-20-03-matrix-decomposition-1.md

 <img src="{{site.gdrive_url_prefix}}1xWe72i5cgDLR8U_j36Gs_f58E12I86Jx" title="lec03-p3-linear transformation image" style="float: center; width:100%">

-- We can call a matrix is &&invertible** when we can revert this linear transformation.
+- We can call a matrix is **invertible** when we can revert this linear transformation.
 - Then what would happen if $det(\mathbf{A})=0$?
 - The box area becomes zero, w cannot revert this linear transformation when $\mathbf{Ax}$ is given.